arcticoder/warp-curvature-analysis/README.md

 ## Purpose
 Run the warp-bubble time-integration solver on convergence results to extract strong-field curvature diagnostics, then assemble a timeline summary for visualization.

+## Requirements
+- Python 3.7+
+- NumPy

+**Note**: This project depends on `solver.py`, which provides the core RK4 integration and curvature computation functionality.

 ## Workflow Overview
 1. **run_strong_curvature.py**
    - Reads `convergence.ndjson`.